LucDupAtGitHub/PDBP/README.md

 val x: Double = 5.0
 ```

-Given a tuple `(z, y)` the *square root of the sum of their squares* can be defined as

- - `sqrt(z * z + y * y)` in an *expression oriented* way
+ - Given a tuple `(z, y)` the *square root of the sum of their squares* can be defined as `sqrt(z * z + y * y)` in a *pointful*, *expression oriented* way.

-The *square root of the sum of a tuple of squares* can be defined as

-- `sqrs andThen sum andThen sqrt` in a *function level* way
+ - The *square root of the sum of a tuple of squares* can be defined as `sqrs andThen sum andThen sqrt` in a *pointfree*, *function level* way.

-The REPL session above shows how to go from the former to the latter.
+The REPL session above illustrates how to go from the former to the latter.

- - Pointful programming with computations is similar to expression oriented programming (which uses *function application*).
+ - Pointful programming with computations is, in a way, similar to *function application* based expression oriented programming.
- - Pointfree programming with programs is similar to function level programming (which uses *function composition*).
+ - Pointfree programming with programs is, in a way, similar to *function composition* function level programming.

-# UNTIL HERE

 ### Why `Dotty`

 Program description based programming is not only about *power of expression*.
 It is also, and probably even more, about *elegance of use*.
 Traditionally the pointfree style has been considered to be elegant by some programmers and *abstruse* by other programmers.
-Luckily, the `Dotty` programming language comes to the rescue for the latter ones! `Dotty` is a *strongly typed*, *scalable* programming language.
+Luckily, the `Dotty` programming language comes to the rescue for the latter ones!
+`Dotty` is a *strongly typed*, *scalable* programming language.
 It is possible to *extend the language* in a *type safe* way at the *library* level with *internal domain specific languages*.
-By using a domain specific language for the domain of *programs*, program description based programming can be done in a very *concise* way.
+By using a *domain specific language* for the domain of *programs*, program description based programming can be done in a very *concise* way.

 Below are both an `FP` example and a `Dotty` example illustrating difference in elegance of use.